Showing posts with label ALR. Show all posts

 What better way to commemorate the anniversary of Thomas Smith Webb’s birth in 1771 than to attend your research lodge for a dive into the history of Freemasonry’s ritual literature?

 Actually, I guess initiating a candidate with Webb’s ritual might have been better.
 And passing him would have been good.
 And, sure, raising him could have been a great commemoration, but we don’t make Masons in The American Lodge of Research.
-We educate them.
+We make ’em think.

 The program Tuesday night in the French Doric Room at Masonic Hall was “Masonic Hall Monitors,” for which three experts united for discussion of the history and evolution of ritual ciphers, monitors, and exposures.